 When you’re traveling through Colorado on a quest to find the state’s best hiking trails, plan a stop In Lafayette.
 Just 20 minutes from Boulder, this city provides easy access to several paved and natural paths that you can walk, run, hike or bike along.
 Lafayette trail systems provide beautiful mountain vistas and wildlife sightings.

 Get your Lafayette hiking tour off to an easy start along the Waneka Park Trail.
 Take a few laps around the 1.2-mile Waneka Lake Loop.
 Follow the crushed gravel path around the man-made Waneka Lake inside Waneka Park.
 The loop offers visitors scenic views of the Rocky Mountains.
 Bring the little ones to enjoy the playground.
 Comforts like restrooms and drinking fountains are nearby, too.

 You’ll find these amenities at the boathouse at the start of the loop.
-You’re welcome to run, walk, or bike around the lake and see local wildlife and birds.
+You’re welcome to run, walk, or ride bikes for trail riding around the lake and see local wildlife and birds.
 Pump up your workout at the 10 fitness stations you’ll find along the trail.
 Your leashed pets are welcome on the trail, too.